-With effect from 1 March 2003 all natural persons and trusts have a year of assessment for a period of 12 months which runs from 1 March of one year to the last day of February of the succeeding year.
+Natural persons and trusts have a year of assessment for a period of 12 months which runs from 1 March of one year to the last day of February of the succeeding year.
+Taxpayers may apply to the Commissioner to draw up accounts for their business income to a date other than the last day of February.